 What should you look for in a GPS fleet tracking service?

-While certain features (and benefits of those features) depend on your business's unique needs, standard GPS fleet tracking systems should include driver safety tracking, navigation and communication options, fuel card integration, vehicle maintenance tracking, dashboards with trending key metrics, and ongoing customer support.
-The best GPS fleet tracking systems are easy to use and often have additional features, like alert systems and mobile access.
+While certain features (and the benefits of those features) depend on your business's unique needs, standard GPS fleet tracking systems should include driver safety tracking, navigation and communication options, fuel card integration, vehicle maintenance tracking, dashboards with trending key metrics, and ongoing customer support.
+The best GPS fleet tracking systems are easy to use and often have extra features, like alert systems and mobile access.

 What GPS hardware do you need to track your fleet?